rileyjshaw/rileyjshaw.github.io/project-scraper/README.md

 ## Why?

-Gatsby's source and transformer plugins are powerful, and I used them in the initial development of this site.
+Gatsby’s source and transformer plugins are powerful, and I used them in the initial development of this site.
 I eventually decided that separating my collection process would be good for flexibility, control, and offline work.

 ### Flexibility

-GraphQL's filters and transforms are powerful, and Gatsby's APIs add more options for how data is fetched, cached, and transformed.
-However, complicated or non-standard data transforms and sanitization are much easier outside of Gatsby's ecosystem.
+GraphQL’s filters and transforms are powerful, and Gatsby’s APIs add more options for how data is fetched, cached, and transformed.
+However, complicated or non-standard data transforms and sanitization are much easier outside of Gatsby’s ecosystem.
 For instance, the API starts to feel clunky for one-off treatment of specific content nodes,

 ### Control

-I've had a good experience with Gatsby but I may decide to migrate my site to another platform or format someday.
-Keeping my data entirely separate from the from the site's framework makes migrating my data as easy as copy/pasting this directory.
-It's just a few JS files!
+I’ve had a good experience with Gatsby but I may decide to migrate my site to another platform or format someday.
+Keeping my data entirely separate from the from the site’s framework makes migrating my data as easy as copy/pasting this directory.
+It’s just a few JS files!

 ### Offline